 Mixing strains should be a fun experience.
 In the beginning, you’ll have to experiment a little with calculating the right dose of strains.
 Using some CBD-rich strains mixed with high-THC strains can help balance the psychoactive effects of THC.
 Also, think beyond the main two cannabinoids: THC and CBD.
 Look toward minor cannabinoids such as CBG, CBC, THCV, and so many more.
 These minor compounds can play a major and positive role in your experience.

-Some of the top combinations when mixing marijuana strains are Medical Mass and Royal Domina.
+Some of the top combinations when mixing cannabis strains are Medical Mass and Royal Domina.
 Medical mass is rich in CBD properties while Royal Domina is the opposite with high levels of THC.
 Medical Mass is one of the marijuana strains that relaxes you but still gives you energy.
 OG Kush and Sour Diesel are an excellent combination if you are looking for a potent sedative.
 Blueberry and Royal Cheese mix well together and the combination gives off a memorable flavor.
 Both of these marijuana strains are hybrid.

 Don’t stop there.
 There are hundreds of cannabis strains out there and new ones popping up all the time.
 Spend some time really savoring the buds as you inhale and notice different scents and flavors.
 Tuning your nose and taste buds for cannabis’ terpenes can take some time, but it’s totally worth it.
 It’s up to you to find your favorite combination of cannabis strains.
 That’s the magic of cannabis.